EstevesX10/TicTacToe/README.md

     pip install -r requirements.txt

 ## Compilation & Execution
-In order to compile and execute this Vintage Arcade, it's necessary to execute the following **command**:
+In order to compile and execute this Game of TicTacToe, it's necessary to execute the following **command**:

     python TicTacToe.py